Rose-Petals/TOL-1B/README.md

 ## 🏗️ **Project Overview**

-**Describe:**

-- How this project is connected to the Break Through Tech AI Program
+- Our project is connected to Break Through Tech by their 2025 ML Learning Program.
+Over the span of three months we applied what we learned in the Machine Leading Modules and made multiple Machine Leaning Models
-- Your AI Studio host company and the project objective and scope
-- The real-world significance of the problem and the potential impact of your work
+- Our AI Host Company is Tree of Life Counseling who needed help filling up their morning appoitment slots.
+- We were given patient data that we used to make predictive models based on previous patient patterns for apointment slots.

 ---